sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 ## *Optional:* Enable and import OpenSCAP content

 If you are looking to ensure compliance on your hosts using [OpenSCAP](https://www.open-scap.org/), this chapter will be for you.
 Here is the thing:
-Satellite comes already pre-loaded with some OpenSCAP content.
+Satellite comes already preloaded with some OpenSCAP content.
 I have written a playbook that will accommodate the two scenarios.
 Whether you are looking to only enable the default OpenSCAP content or if you want to import custom OpenSCAP content, you can use this playbook.

 Why writing a custom playbook and not make use of the module